SAP-samples/btp-setup-automator/docs/FAQ.md

 > 📝 Tip - For more on how containers enable a better developer experience, but from a slightly different angle, you may be interested in the 3-part blog post series [Boosting tutorial UX with dev containers](https://blogs.sap.com/2022/01/27/boosting-tutorial-ux-with-dev-containers-part-1-challenge-and-base-solution/).

+### Why is the btp-setup-automator not written in NodeJS/Java/C/go/...?

+The purpose of the `btp-setup-automator` is to show how you can automate the setup of an SAP BTP account.
+It's meant to be an inspiration for you to think of other ways to integrate SAP BTP into your development landscape or to simply use the tool as is.

+Feel free to create your own/better version of `btp-setup-automator` in a programming language that you prefer, or contribute to this tool with a pull request.

+### Can I connect the created account to an IAS by setting up the trust configuration?

+Yes, you can.
+The file [setup_task_center.json](../usecases/released/setup_task_center.json) contains the setup of services for the SAP Task Center including establishing the trust with your custom IAS tenant.

+### Where can I find a good UI to configure the tool?

+The `btp-setup-automator` was started as a script to be integrated into CI/CD pipelines or other command-line setups.
+But of course you can create your own/better version of `btp-setup-automator` in a programming language that you prefer, or contribute to this tool with a pull request.

 ## Getting Started

 ### What do I need to get started?